thstrauss/acuTest/readme.md

 ### Plug-in Implementation

-Please implement a function like this:
+Please implement a function like this with name `acu_entr.c`:

 ```C
 ACU_Entry* acu_init() {